 Leading from the Front: CEO Voices on Building a Truly Inclusive Culture

-This gap is often most pronounced for marginalised groups, including LGBTQ+ employees, who continue to navigate environments that don’t always reflect the values their organisations claim to uphold.
+This is often most pronounced for marginalised groups, including LGBTQ+ employees, who continue to navigate environments that don’t always reflect the values their organisations claim to uphold.

-This disconnect underscores a fundamental truth: inclusive culture cannot be delegated to HR or treated as a compliance exercise.
+This underscores a fundamental truth: inclusive culture cannot be delegated to HR or treated as a compliance exercise.
 It must be championed from the very top.

 Why CEO Leadership Drives Cultural Transformation